DinozaurG/QuickCallBackEnd/README.md

 # QuickCallBackEnd
-This is server part for QuickCall application
+This is server part for (https://github.com/DinozaurG/QuickCall "QuickCall") application